Bleskocvok/logwrap/README.md

 `stdin`. `logwrap` would wait for each invocation to complete before moving on to the next one.

-In the case the `./send-email` executable takes a long time to perform its task, it might be useful to invoke `logwrap` with the `-s` option.
+In the case that the `./send-email` executable takes a long time to perform its task, it might be useful to invoke `logwrap` with the `-s` option.
 This requires a number of seconds.
-When `./app` produces a line of output, `./logwrap` will wait the given number of seconds before executing the corresponding logging process (`stdout` or `stderr`) and it will group any lines to the same instance of executed `./send-email`.
+When `./app` produces a line of output, `./logwrap` will wait the given number of seconds before executing the corresponding logging process (for `stdout` or `stderr`) and it will group any lines to the same instance of executed `./send-email`.

-In the above example, if `./logwrap` was given the option `-s 1.5` and lines `A`, `B` and `Hello World` were sent in the span of one seconds, after an additional 0.5 seconds, `./send-email` would be run and all three lines will be passed to its standard input.
+In the above example, if `./logwrap` was given the option `-s 1.5` and lines `A`, `B` and `Hello World` were sent in the span of one second, after an additional 0.5 seconds, `./send-email out` would be run and all three lines will be passed to its standard input.

 Another useful option is `-d`, which will achieve that each output process is run detached from the main process and `./app` will never have to be delayed to wait for the completion of `./send-email`.
-This will, however, have introduce the race condition between the processes, which can result in a later line being logged before an earlier one.
+This will, however, introduce a race condition between the processes, which can result in a later line being logged before an earlier one.

 So, for this specific use case, the utility could be run with these